jaerri/jaerri/files/plans/obbyrush/obbyrush.md

 # Contacts

 Simply message me through where I sent you this (problaby the Discord server) or through [jaerri#1984](https://discord.com/users/679948431103492098).

-# Changelog

-All notable changes to the game will be documented in this section.

-## Unreleased

-- Official release.

-## Initial Development - 2021-7-20

-### Added
-- Classic Baseplate template generated on Roblox Studio.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 # Game Plan